 Third Place: $300

-All six of the winning poets and poems will also be featured on the League of Canadian Poets’ Community page.
+All six of the winning poets and poems will also be featured on the League of Canadian Poets’ website.
 Submissions can be entered by the poet, by a teacher, or by a parent or guardian, but the poem(s) submitted must be original work by the poet.
 To submit, follow the steps outlined below.

 - Prepare a Microsoft Word document of the poem.
 This document should use Times New Roman size 12 font, and contain no information other than the title of the poem, and the poem itself.

 - If students are submitting more than one poem to be considered, prepare a separate document for each poem.
 You may submit a maximum of two poems.

 - Poems must be under 50 lines long, and must be original work.